Content Delivery Network quickstart

 This, however, can introduce delays into file management actions, like those found in the following examples:

-• File uploading: Your file will be available immediately.
+• File uploading: Your file is available immediately.

-• File overwriting: The old file will appear to users for up to 24 hours, until it's overwritten with the new file.
+• File overwriting: The old file appears to users for up to 24 hours, until it's overwritten with the new file.

-• File deletion: The file will continue to exist for up to 24 hours, while the delete command removes it from all edge locations.
+• File deletion: The file continues to exist for up to 24 hours, while the delete command removes it from all edge locations.

 Uploading assets